IntelliTect/Coalesce/docs/modeling/model-types/services.md

 Instead, Coalesce allows you to generate API Controllers and a TypeScript client from a service.
 A service, in this case, is nothing more than a C# class or an interface with methods on it, annotated with `[Coalesce,Service]`.
 An implementation of this class or interface must be injectable from your application's service container, so a registration in Startup.cs is needed.

-The instance methods of these services conform exactly to the specifications outlined in [Methods](/modeling/model-components/methods.md) with a few exceptions:

-* TypeScript functions for invoking the endpoint have no `reload: boolean` parameter.
-* Instance methods don't operate on an instance of some model with a known key, but instead on an injected instance of the service.
+The instance methods of these services work just like other custom [Methods](/modeling/model-components/methods.md) in Coalesce, with one notable distinction: Instance methods don't operate on an instance of a model, but instead on a dependency injected instance of the service.

 ## Generated Code